 - I. Student will participate in state testing. - II.
-Student will not attend school during the administration (including make-up testing days). - III.
+Student will not attend school during the administration (including make-up testing days).
+Each absence will be counted as unexcused. - III.
 Student will attend school, be provided an opportunity to test (i.e., test administration directions read to the student), and then refuse to test.
 The assessment will be sent to the vendor for scoring.